Army dogs keep danger and stress at bay for soldiers in J-K | Law-Order

 Dogs can be great stress-busters.
 And they are proving exactly that for soldiers of 44 Rashtriya Rifles who have found comfort in the company of two-year-old Rosh, a labrador whose ever-bubbling energy provides an instant relief after a hard day of patrolling.
-Rosh is among the six mute sentinels who have been keeping pace with their soldier-friends of the 44 unit of Rashtriya Rifles, an anti-militancy force carved out of regular Army units.
+Rosh is among six members of the seemingly submissive canine unit that transforms into a mighty challenger to the enemy, aiding their soldier-friends of the 44th unit of Rashtriya Rifles, an anti-militancy force carved out of regular Army units.

 Rosh, Tapi and Clyde have been deployed with the unit which keeps a vigil on sensitive areas of south Kashmir, covering Lassipura in Pulwama, Imam Saheb and Shopian town.
 Performing with aplomb, the canines have been helping the troops in locating improvised explosive devices, chasing violent mobs or tracking fleeing terrorists.